 Representative, Association for Applied Sports Psychology

-Goal-setting is important because it provides the direction and motivation necessary to enhance task accomplishment.
+It provides the direction and motivation necessary to enhance task accomplishment

 Across settings (sport, exercise, business), goal-setting has been found to be one of the most consistent techniques for shaping behavior and influencing performance.